opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 tx_slug: documentation_reference_qfieldcloud_projects
 ---

-Projects are the main data container within QFieldCloud.
-Each user can create one or more QFieldCloud projects.
-Each project contains a single `.qgs`/`.qgz` QGIS project file, the geospatial files - GeoPackages, Shapefiles, TIFs, and additional data such as photos, PDFs etc. All project data files must be within a single QFieldCloud project.
+Projects are the main data containers on QFieldCloud.
+Users can create any number of projects.
+Projects must contain a single `.qgs`/`.qgz` QGIS file, and may in addition contain any combination of geospatial files -- GeoPackages, Shapefiles, TIFs -- or data files such as photos, PDFs etc. Files cannot be shared between projects.

-Each QFieldCloud project has a name and an owner.
+QFieldCloud projects have a name and an owner.
 The owner of a project is a QFieldCloud user or an organization.
-The owner name and project name must be a unique combination within QFieldCloud, which means a user cannot have two projects with the same name.
+No two projects can use the same pair <owner_name, project_name>.

-Projects can be marked as public or private.
-Private projects are accessible only by users that are added as project collaborators.
-The public projects are visible to anyone on QFieldCloud and they can download the project on their QField device.
+Projects can be marked as either public or private.
+Private projects are accessible only to users added to a project as project collaborators.
+Public projects are visible to, and can be downloaded by, any QFieldCloud user.

 ## Creating a project